drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-09

+_09-15 23:07_ The reference to iki-ningyo (生人形) or ikiki-ningyo (行き来人形) is completely gratuitous, I assume included because the literal translation is "living doll".
+(Though, I'm wondering if the Japan reference is because google knows I'm in Japan from my IP address.).
+They were exhibited waxwork figures and are not in the Japanese wikipedia doll page, but at https://ja.wikipedia.org/wiki/%E7%94%9F%E4%BA%BA%E5%BD%A2 The English wikipedia page is more gory.
 _ There's much wrong with this changing AI Assist.
 The 2 sentences are 2 bites at the apple, failing because they are saying essentially the same thing twice.
 The verbs in the 2 sentences, "describe", "seem", "refer," "possess", "be", "have", "seem", "come to life", "refer" again, "characterize" are weak verbs.
 Without meaningful verbs, the effect is of having a series of noun phrases hanging together grammatically, but failing to communicate semantically anything more than they would as a list.
 _09-15 13:??_ Ha. gmail is putting notifications from me as an administrator of my google blogger.com blog to me (under another id) inviting me to be a poster in my spam folder.